tubajack/Bootstrap-Portfolio/README.md

 To fix this problem, we took the difference of the userPreference value and the minimum value and then multiplied that by the quotient of 100 and the range.

 Formula used: *(userPrefence - minValue) * (100/(maxValue-minValue)*

 Deployed Code: https://team-jjtg.github.io/CityRank/
 Link to the GitHub Code: https://github.com/team-jjtg/CityRank

+##Train Scheduler
+Another project that I worked on was a project to build a Train Scheduler.

+To build the basic structure of the website, I used Bootstrap.
+JavaScript was used for the logic of the website. jQuery was used for functionality.
+Firebase was used for the database.